 - 1. In 2002 the CBD's Conference of the Contracting Parties (COP) at its 6th meeting (The Hague, The Netherlands, April 2002) endorsed draft guidelines for incorporating biodiversity-related issues into environmental impact assessment legislation and/or processes and in strategic environmental assessment (Decision VI/7-A). - 2.
 These 2002 CBD guidelines were adopted by the Ramsar COP at its 8th meeting (Valencia, Spain, November 2002) with annotations describing their relevance to the Ramsar Convention (Resolution VIII.9).
 The Convention on Conservation of Migratory Species of Wild Animals (CMS) at its 7th COP (Bonn, Germany, September 2002) welcomed the CBD guidelines and urged its Parties to make use of them as appropriate (Resolution 7.2). - 3.
 CBD Decision VI/7-A also requested the CBD Executive Secretary to prepare proposals for further development and refinement of the guidelines, in collaboration with relevant organizations, incorporating all stages of environmental impact assessment and strategic environmental assessment processes taking into account the ecosystem approach.
 In 2004, the CBD Secretariat invited the Netherlands Commission for Environmental Assessment to take the lead in producing revised guidelines on biodiversity-inclusive environmental impact assessment and strategic environmental assessment.
 The production of the new guidelines involved significant consultation and drew on case study material obtained through the network of the International Association for Impact Assessment.
 During the production process, the decision was taken to produce separate documents on EIA and SEA.
 The EIA document contains a refinement of the earlier guidelines and does not substantially deviate from the earlier COP Decision VI/7-A. The SEA guidelines, however, were conceived as a separate new guidance document recognizing the differences in procedure and content between EIA and SEA.
-During the production process, the EIA guidelines and SEA guidance were peer reviewed by members of the Biodiversity and SEA Sections of IAIA. - 4.
-The new guidelines, which comprise "Voluntary guidelines on biodiversity-inclusive environmental impact assessment" and "Draft guidance on biodiversity-inclusive strategic environmental assessment" and which replace the 2002 version of the CBD guidelines, were endorsed by CBD's COP at its 8th meeting (Decision VIII/28, Curitiba, Brazil, March
+During the production process, the EIA guidelines and SEA guidance were peer reviewed by members of the Biodiversity and SEA Sections of IAIA.

+- The new guidelines, which comprise "Voluntary guidelines on biodiversityinclusive environmental impact assessment" and "Draft guidance on biodiversity-inclusive strategic environmental assessment" and which replace the 2002 version of the CBD guidelines, were endorsed by CBD's COP at its 8th meeting (Decision VIII/28, Curitiba, Brazil, March 2006).
-2006).
 Although the SEA guidance is termed "draft", in the expectation of further work in future, it represents the currently-endorsed approach.
 Decision VIII/28 noted that the new guidelines should be used in conjunction with the 'Akwe: Kon voluntary guidelines for the conduct of cultural, environmental and social impact assessments regarding developments proposed to take place on, or which are likely to impact on, sacred sites and lands and waters traditionally occupied or used by indigenous and local communities' produced by the Ad Hoc Open-ended Inter-Sessional Working Group on Article 8(j) and related provisions and adopted (Decision VII/16 Part F) by CBD's COP at its 7th meeting (Kuala Lumpur, Malaysia, February 2004).
-A workshop on the Akwe: Kon voluntary guidelines attended by 189 experts was held in Japan in 20052 and Parties report on implementation of the Akwe: Kon guidelines in national reports3.

-- 5. Decision VIII/28 also encouraged other multilateral environmental agreements that have endorsed the 2002 Guidelines, particularly Ramsar and CMS, to take note of, and if appropriate endorse, the 2006 voluntary CBD guidelines.
-A background document4, which includes additional explanations of the 2006 CBD guidelines and the case study material on which the production of the guidelines drew, is available5.
-Capacity building work on biodiversity in impact assessment, including the provision of practical guidance to support the implementation of the CBD guidelines, has been undertaken, in particular by the International Association for Impact Assessment6. - 6.
-As it did in 2002, the Ramsar Scientific & Technical Review Panel has prepared supplementary annotations on wetland-specific aspects to assist Ramsar Parties in their application, as appropriate, of the 2006 CBD guidelines to impact assessment on wetlands.
-This supplementary material is provided as boxed text in the relevant parts of the CBD EIA guidelines (Part I) and CBD Draft SEA guidance (Part II) below.
+A workshop on the Akwe: Kon voluntary guidelines attended by 189 experts was held in Japan in 2005 and Parties report on implementation of the Akwe: Kon guidelines in national reports. - 5.
+Decision VIII/28 also encouraged other multilateral environmental agreements that have endorsed the 2002 Guidelines, particularly Ramsar and CMS, to take note of, and if appropriate endorse, the 2006 voluntary CBD guidelines.
+A background document, which includes additional explanations of the 2006 CBD guidelines and the case study material on which the production of the guidelines drew, is available.
+Capacity building work on biodiversity in impact assessment, including the provision of practical guidance to support the implementation of the CBD guidelines, has been undertaken, in particular by the International Association for Impact Assessment.